mzacki/mzacki.github.io/library.md

 permalink: /library/
 ---

-#### Must - read: computer science, IT & programming books I read, sometimes twice or more.
+#### Must - read: computer science, IT & programming books I read (sometimes twice or more)

 *In English*

-Java in a Nutshell.
-A Desktop Quick Reference 7th Edition, Ben Evans, David Flanagan, O'Reilly, 2018
+**Java in a Nutshell.
+A Desktop Quick Reference 7th Edition, Ben Evans, David Flanagan, O'Reilly, 2018**

-Thinking in Java 4th Edition, Bruce Eckel, Pearson, 2006
+**Thinking in Java 4th Edition, Bruce Eckel, Pearson, 2006**

 *In Polish*